glorylo/Joyride/docs/CreatingYourFirstScreen.md

         }
      }
    ```
-4. Back to your MyCoolApp, we will initialize the starting screen.
+4. Back to your MyCoolApp, we will instantiate the starting screen.
 Conversely, when the app is closed, we will set the screen to the Null screen.
-We initiate screens using the ScreenFactory.
+We instantiate screens using the ScreenFactory.
    ```csharp
      public class MyCoolApp : AndroidMobileApplication
      {